imedonii/imedonii/README.md

 #

-🤝 If you're interested in working together or just want to chat, feel free to drop me a line.
-Let's connect and build something awesome!
+🤝  **Collaboration:** Open to project ideas or casual chats—feel free to reach out!